 Instead of soaking the ingredients, you can also make a baked version of cookie butter overnight oats.
 I am sharing the recipe in the post below.

-Oats – Rolled oats (old-fashioned oats) are the perfect choice to make Biscoff overnight oats.
+Oats – Rolled oats (old fashioned oats) are the perfect choice to make Biscoff overnight oats recipe.
 They soak up the liquid well and hold their shape too.

 Instant oats (quick oats) get soaked up really fast and become mushy, whereas steel-cut oats need more time and can be chewy and denser when used in overnight recipes.

-Milk – I use whole milk as it makes the oats super creamy but you can definitely use skim, low-fat, or plant-based milk like oat milk, coconut milk, or almond milk.
+Milk – I use whole milk as it makes the oats super creamy but you can definitely use skim, low-fat, or plant-based milk like oat milk, soy milk, coconut milk, or almond milk.

-Biscoff Cookie Spread (Cookie Butter) – Get your hands on the smooth variety of lotus biscoff spread.
+Biscoff Cookie Spread (Cookie Butter) – Get your hands on the smooth variety of lotus biscoff cookie butter.